Giants vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite in five of their past 10 games and have won two of those contests.
+- The Giants have played as the favorite in six of their past 10 games and won three of those contests.

-- When it comes to hitting the over, the Giants and their opponents are 2-7-1 in their last 10 games with a total.
+- The Giants and their opponents have combined to hit the over two times in their last 10 games with a total.

-- The Giants have not played a game with a spread over their last 10 outings.
-The average over/under established by sportsbooks in San Francisco's past three games has been 8.3, a span during which the Giants and their opponents have finished under every time.
+- Oddsmakers have not set a spread for any of the Giants' last 10 games.
+San Francisco games have finished below the point total four consecutive times, and the average total during this streak was 8.4 runs.

 Giants Betting Records & Stats

-- The Giants have won 20 of the 42 games they were the moneyline favorite this season (47.6%).
+- The Giants have compiled a 21-22 record in games they were listed as the moneyline favorite (winning 48.8% of those games).

-- San Francisco has a record of 6-4 when it has played as moneyline favorites with odds of -175 or shorter (60% winning percentage).
+- San Francisco has not yet played a game with moneyline odds of -275 or shorter.

-- San Francisco has played in 88 games with an over/under set, and have combined with its opponents to go over the total 40 times (40-43-5).
+- San Francisco has combined with opponents to go over the total 40 times this season for a 40-44-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!